Google Webmaster Tools can help your business substantially. Which is why you should be taking it seriously! I’ve learned this the hard way.

 Don’t despair, not all is lost.
 It could just be that Googles spiders have not yet crawled your site and found the URL.

 Trust me, they soon do and you will be celebrating.
 Just recheck after a few days and you’ll see the URL is live.

 Um, Google has picked up on some issues.
 When this happens check on the settings of your WordPress plugins.

 Usually when I get this warning my WordPress plugin settings need changing or the plugin needs updating.

 Though if you can’t find out why there is an issue, go to Google support as they can help you further.

 Performance on Google Webmaster Tools is an important feature that you want to be paying close attention to.

 This data has helped to show me what keywords I should be targeting and for which pages.

 In A Nutshell,

 Hopefully now you can start verifying your site with Google Webmaster Tools confidently.
-Verifying your site can help to get your freelance business on Google.
-More impressions leads to more clicks and eventually sales of your freelance services.
+Verifying your site can help to get your business on Google.
+More impressions leads to more clicks and eventually sales.